 The evening wind was fading.
 As a result of the benign conditions I was confident to anchor the boat and leave her unattended.
-I paddled ashore and pulled the dinghy up a few feet as we were on a falling tide.
-It was now 8pm and my visit to the island would be an ‘up and down’ trip to the top what was now a classic calm, still and glowing west coast evening.
+I paddled ashore and pulled the dinghy up a few feet as it was a falling tide.
+It was now 8pm and my visit to the island would be an ‘up and down’ trip to the top.
 The scramble up was ‘route one.’
-That took me up a slope over a fence then straight up steep slopes and rock.
-The last few meters of height to the flat top were scrambling on all fours and climbing boulders and slipping up heather gaps in the stone.
-The top opened up with uninterrupted views that seemed to go on for ever.
+That took me up a slope over a fence then straight up steep craggy slopes and rock.
+The last few meters of height to the flat top were scrambling on all fours and climbing boulders and nipping up heather gullies.
+The top opened up with uninterrupted views out the the Hebrides that seemed to go on for ever.

 The trip back down the steep slope was a stumble-jog-walk affair until I emerged back at the boulder bay.
 By now the evening air was motionless and still.
 Such conditions bring out the dreaded midge.
 They were out in force and intent on making a meal of me.
 With no wind or breeze it was not the conditions to hang around the shore line.
 The dinghy was rapidly deployed and I rowed to the boat at a pace to escape the little pests.

-Back aboard, a big pasta sauce mix was devoured, all was stored way and with the anchor retrieved and I set sail for Ullapool.
+Back aboard, a big pasta, smoked sausage and sauce mix was devoured.
+All the shore gear was stored away and with the anchor retrieved and I set sail for Ullapool.
 From there it was a couple of hours back to the mooring in what was a shifty breeze.
-At 00.30 hours I picked up my mooring in Ullapool bay, 18 hours after having cast off with 35 miles sailed, 12 miles yomped and six islands topped.
+At 00.30 hours I picked up my mooring in Ullapool bay.
+That being 18 hours after having cast off with 35 miles sailed, 12 miles yomped and six islands topped.
 All in all, not a bad day out.

 New owner and latest update on Tanera Mor summer-isles.com